Giving electric cars a shape: the selectrify® reference structure

 Scalable and weight-optimized: OEM-independent lightweighting solutions for e-mobility

-“Steel is the number one material for automotive lightweighting today,” says André Matusczyk, CEO of thyssenkrupp Steel’s Automotive business unit.
+“Steel is the number one material for automotive lightweighting today,” says André Matusczyk, Head of Sales Automotive.
 “With our selectrify® initiative we are aiming to show our customers that steel also offers superior properties for electric vehicles.”